 The body has three energy systems.
 As an endurance sport, cycling focuses on the aerobic system.
-But for those quick moments when peak power output is needed, the neuromuscular energy system is supreme.
-This article will cover how the neuromuscular energy system works, how you use it, and what you can do to train it.
+But for those quick moments when peak power output is needed, it’s all about neuromuscular power zone.
+This article will cover how it works, how you use it, and what you can do to train it.

 Peak sprint power is a combination of fitness and technique.
-Just because you wouldn’t label yourself as a sprint, doesn’t mean you can’t have a powerful snap.
-These training tips will help you increase your peak sprint power.
+Just because you wouldn’t label yourself as a sprinter, doesn’t mean you can’t have a powerful snap.
+With the right combination of cycling sprint workouts and drills, you can increase your peak sprint power.